-Law schools want students who can think critically, write well, have some understanding of the human experience, and who value faithfully serving others while promoting justice.
+Law schools want students who can think critically and write well.
+They want students who have an understanding of the human experience, and who value faithfully serving others and promoting justice.
 To be a strong candidate for law school, we recommend selecting a major that you’re genuinely interested in and that develops your intellectual skills—particularly your skills in writing, research, problem solving, and analysis.

-- PSci101 Introduction to Politics and Governance
+- PSci101: Introduction to Politics and Governance

-- PSci201 American Government and Politics
+- PSci201: American Government and Politics

-- PSci/Phil 220 Political Thought
+- PSci/Phil 220: Political Thought

-- Bus351 Business Law
+- Bus351: Business Law

-- Comm105/205 Public Speaking
+- Comm105/205: Public Speaking

-Any Writing-Intensive Courses Philosophy
+Any Writing-Intensive Courses

-- Phil101 Critical Thinking
+- Phil101: Critical Thinking

-- Phil102 Introduction to Philosophy
+- Phil102: Introduction to Philosophy

-- Phil111 Introduction to Moral Philosophy
+- Phil111: Introduction to Moral Philosophy

-- Phil/PSci220 Political Thought
+- Phil/PSci220: Political Thought

 - Begin preparation for the LSAT as soon as possible.
 Research the available study courses and materials for self study.